I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisinterlockedremoveheadlist.md

 ---
 UID: NF.ndis.NdisInterlockedRemoveHeadList
-title: NdisInterlockedRemoveHeadList
+title: NdisInterlockedRemoveHeadList macro
 author: windows-driver-content
 description: The NdisInterlockedRemoveHeadList function removes an entry, usually a packet, from the head of a doubly linked list so that access to the list is synchronized in a multiprocessor-safe way.
 old-location: netvista\ndisinterlockedremoveheadlist.htm
 old-project: netvista
 ms.assetid: 85cbc158-7132-4666-8161-a78251a62e4d
 ms.author: windowsdriverdev
-ms.date: 11/30/2017
+ms.date: 12/8/2017
 ms.keywords: NdisInterlockedRemoveHeadList
 ms.prod: windows-hardware
 ms.technology: windows-devices
-ms.topic: function
+ms.topic: macro
 req.header: ndis.h
 req.include-header: Ndis.h
 req.target-type: Universal